Load or generate a UVPSpec object containing delay power spectra

 The only plotting function currently available in the hera_pspec.plot module is delay_spectrum().

-hera_pspec.plot.delay_spectrum(uvp, blpairs, spw, pol, average_blpairs=False, average_times=False, fold=False, plot_noise=False, delay=True, deltasq=False, legend=False, ax=None, component='real', lines=True, markers=False, error=None, times=None, logscale=True, force_plot=False, label_type='blpairt', plot_stats=None, **kwargs)[source]
+hera_pspec.plot.delay_spectrum(uvp, blpairs, spw, pol, average_blpairs=False, average_times=False, fold=False, plot_noise=False, delay=True, deltasq=False, legend=False, title_legend=True, ax=None, component='real', lines=True, markers=False, error=None, times=None, logscale=True, force_plot=False, label_type='auto', plot_stats=None, **kwargs)[source]

 Plot a 1D delay spectrum (or spectra) for a group of baselines.